Sherif-khaled/git-demo/Basic.md

 ```
 # How to get repo logs?
 ```
-git logs //this command will git all changes logs with commit id
+git log //this command will git all changes logs with commit id,Author,date and commit message git log //this command will git all changes logs with commit id,Author,date,message and commit changes text git log --oneline //this command will get logs with short commit id and commit message
 ```
 # How to create new branch?
 ```